NVIDIA/NeMo/tutorials/llm/llama-3/pruning-distillation/README.rst

 `NVIDIA NeMo Framework <https://docs.nvidia.com/nemo-framework/user-guide/latest/overview.html>`_ provides tools to perform teacher finetuning, pruning and distillation on Llama 3.1 to fit your use case.

+`LLM Pruning and Distillation in Practice: The Minitron Approach <https://arxiv.org/abs/2408.11796>`_ provides tools to perform teacher finetuning, pruning and distillation on Llama 3.1 as described in the tech report.

 Objectives
 ----------

 This tutorial shows how to perform depth-pruning, teacher finetuning and distillation on **Llama 3.1 8B Instruct** using the `WikiText-103-v1 <https://huggingface.co/datasets/Salesforce/wikitext/viewer/wikitext-103-v1>`_ dataset with NeMo Framework.
 The `WikiText-103-v1 <https://huggingface.co/datasets/Salesforce/wikitext/viewer/wikitext-103-v1>`_ language modeling dataset is a collection of over 100 million tokens extracted from the set of verified Good and Featured articles on Wikipedia.
-For this demonstration, we will perform a light finetuning procedure on the ``Meta Llama 3.1 8B Instruct`` teacher model to generate a finetuned teacher model ``megatron_llama_ft.nemo``.
+For this demonstration, we will perform a light finetuning procedure on the ``Meta Llama 3.1 8B Instruct`` teacher model to generate a finetuned teacher model ``megatron_llama_ft.nemo`` needed for optimal distillation.
 This finetuned teacher model is then depth-pruned to create a trimmed model ``4b_trimmed_model.nemo``.
 These models will serve as a starting point for distillation to create a final distilled 4B model.
 We are using models utilizing the ``meta-llama/Meta-Llama-3.1-8B`` tokenizer for this demonstration.

 Requirements